awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 1. The message and user values are posted to a Spring REST endpoint.
 2. The Spring controller creates a custom **MessageData** object that stores the message ID value (a GUID), the message text, and the user.
 3. The Spring controller passes the **MessageData** object to a message service that uses the **software.amazon.awssdk.services.sqs.SqsClient** client object to store the data into a FIFO queue.
+The **software.amazon.awssdk.services.comprehend.ComprehendClient** client object is also used to detect the language of the message.
 4. The Spring REST endpoint invokes the message service’s **getMessages** method to read all of the messages in the queue.
 A list of **MessageData** objects is returned and displayed in the React application.